Loading Events

 Cape Grace tea and art

-May 22 @ 2:00 pm - 5:00 pm
+May 22, 2025 @ 2:00 pm - 5:00 pm

 This special event, called T’art, is a first.

-The group will be very small; eight people maximum.
+The group will be small.

 Paying before 19 May R900 per person; R1 450 for two places (includes gratuity), otherwise R1 200 per person, R2 000 for two places.